Neural Structure Fields with Application to Crystal Structure Autoencoders: Results and Discussion

 \item \textbf{Score particles.} We score each particle $\bm{p}_i$ and filter outliers.
 As the norm of the output of the position field, $\| \bm{f}_\text{p}(\bm{p}_i,\bm{z}) \|$, indicates an estimated distance from $\bm{p}_i$ to its nearest atom, we score each particle $\bm{p}_i$ by $\| \bm{f}_\text{p}(\bm{p}_i,\bm{z}) \|$ and discard the particle if the score is above a certain threshold (set to 0.9 {\AA} in this study).

 \item \textbf{Detect atoms.} Until this point, the particles are expected to form clusters around atoms.
 Thus, we apply a simple clustering algorithm to detect each cluster position as an atomic position, determining the number of atoms in the crystal structure.
 Here we employ a well-known clustering algorithm in object detection, non-max suppression.
 Specifically, we initialize a list of candidate particles as $B_\text{c} = \{\bm{p}_i\}$ and another list of accepted particles as $B_\text{a} = \{\}$.
 1) We select the particle with the lowest score (\ie, estimated closest to an atom) from $B_\text{c}$ and move it to $B_\text{a}$.
 2) We remove particles from $B_\text{c}$ that are within a spherical area around the selected particle.
-(The spherical radius was set to 0.5 {\AA} in this study.)
+(Here, we used the spherical radius of 0.5 {\AA}, and if the number of particles in the sphere is less than 10, we reject the candidate.)
 By repeating these steps until $B_\text{c}$ becomes empty, we obtain atomic positions $\{ \bm{a}_i \}$ as the selected particles stored in $B_\text{a}$.

 \item \textbf{Estimate species.} Finally, we use species field $\bm{f}_\text{s}(\bm{p},\bm{z})$ to estimate the atomic species at each atomic position $\bm{a}_i$.
 For robust estimation against errors in $\bm{a}_i$, we spread new particles intensively around each $\bm{a}_i$ as queries to the species field instead of using $\bm{a}_i$ directly as a query.
+These query particles are sampled using a local regular grid centered at $\bm{a}_i$.
 Hence, we obtain multiple probability distributions, each predicting the species of atom~$\bm{a}_i$.
 We select the most frequent atomic species among them as the final estimate.